 Ben and his team can help you extend your adventure by booking a land extension to see some of what Belize has to offer topside.
 They can arrange tours of the cities, excursions to Belize’s Mayan ruins, visits to the Actun Tunichil Muknalthe cave, tubing rides through the jungle, or a canopy tour through the treetops.
 If you prefer a helicopter ride over the famous Blue Hole or wish to spend time in the Cockscomb Basin looking for jaguars and other wildlife, just let them know.
 The range of extension options includes accommodation and transfers.

 This is a small group charter and we expect it to fill quickly.
-Your spot is reserved with your deposit of US $400 per person.
+Your spot is reserved with your deposit.
 Contact Ben below for deposit instructions.